- Generated net income of $43.6 million for the quarter

 About Economical Insurance

-Founded in 1871, Economical Insurance is one of Canada’s leading property and casualty insurers, with more than $1.8 billion in annual premium volume and $4.8 billion in assets as at June 30, 2013.
-In 2010, Economical announced its decision to become the first federally-regulated mutual property and casualty insurance company to demutualize.
+Founded in 1871, Economical Insurance is one of Canada's leading property and casualty insurers, with approximately $1.9 billion in annualized premium volume and $5.1 billion in assets as at June 30, 2014.
+In 2010, Economical announced its decision to become the first federally-regulated mutual property and casualty insurance company to pursue demutualization.
 Economical Insurance conducts business under the following brands: Economical Insurance, Economical, Western General, Economical Select, Perth Insurance, Family Insurance Solutions, Federation Insurance and Economical Financial.

 For further information, contact: